wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-server/wazuh_server_deb.rst

 Install Wazuh server with DEB packages
 ======================================

-For Debian/Ubuntu platforms, installing Wazuh server components is just install relevant packages by previously adding the appropriate repositories.
+For Debian/Ubuntu platforms, installing Wazuh server components entails installing the relevant packages after adding the appropriate repositories.

 .. note:: Many of the commands described below need to be executed with root user privileges.

 Adding Wazuh Repositories
 -------------------------

-The first thing you need is to add the Wazuh repository to your server.
+The first step is to add the Wazuh repository to your server.
 Alternatively, if you prefer to download the wazuh-manager package directly, you can find it :ref:`here <packages>`.

 1. In order to perform this procedure properly, packages ``curl``, ``apt-transport-https`` and ``lsb-release`` must be installed into your system.
 If they are not, install them: